slawomir-niespodziany/teaching/COAR/MemoryAccessAlignment.md

 }
 ```

 The problem is not obvious.
 From the language perspective (syntax, semantics) it is perfectly correct.

 The problem occurs in the line where an integer is assigned to the buffer - *\*(pInt + 1)* = ... - but this is not where it originates from.
 Depending on the compiler's decision the buffer may be allocated at an addres which is aligned at 4B boudary or not.
 The compiler is free to optimize, because the buffer was declared as an array of chars (which does not need any specific alignment).

 This is an extremely tricky problem.
 It will materialise on a per-build basis (one build may work, another may not).
 If the buffer was dynamically allocated, the problem would be even more difficult to track - alignment would depend on the allocator's dynamic choice - on a per-run basis.

+### The fix
 A fix to this problem is trivial.
 Simply declare the buffer as the most restrictive type:

 ```